-The First Selectman, with the approval of the Board of Selectmen, shall appoint a town attorney or firm of attorneys to represent the town for a term of one year, expiring January l.
-Said town attorney shall be an experienced attorney-at-law admitted to practice law in this state.
+The First Selectman, with the approval of the Board of Selectmen, shall appoint a Town Attorney or firm of attorneys to represent the Town for a term of one year, expiring January 1.
+Said Town Attorney shall be an experienced attorney-at-law admitted to practice law in this state.

-The town attorney shall furnish such legal services to the town, its officers and agencies as the Board of Selectmen may authorize, and shall be the legal advisor to such town officers or agencies in all matters affecting the town, and shall, upon written request, provide a written opinion on any question of law within a reasonable period of time.
-The Board of Selectmen may provide for the temporary employment of counsel other than or in addition to the town attorney.
+The Town Attorney shall furnish such legal services to the Town, its officers and agencies as the Board of Selectmen may authorize, and shall be the legal advisor to such Town officers or agencies in all matters affecting the Town, and shall, upon written request, provide a written opinion on any question of law within a reasonable period of time.
+The Board of Selectmen may provide for the temporary employment of counsel other than or in addition to the Town Attorney.

-It shall be the responsibility of the Board of Selectmen to insure that town boards and commissions have access to such legal services as are required for the proper interpretation and enforcement of the laws they administer.
+It shall be the responsibility of the Board of Selectmen to insure that Town boards and commissions have access to such legal services as are required for the proper interpretation and enforcement of the laws they administer.
 For such purposes, boards and commissions, within the limits of their appropriations, and with the approval of the Board of Selectmen, may employ specialized legal counsel.
 Section 9-16.
-Tree Warden.
+Tree warden.

-The First Selectman, with approval of the Board of Selectmen, shall appoint a tree warden, who shall serve a term of one year expiring January I. The tree warden shall have the powers and duties prescribed by law.
+The First Selectman, with approval of the Board of Selectmen, shall appoint a tree warden, who shall serve a term of one year expiring January 1.
+The Tree Warden shall have the powers and duties prescribed by law.